krakenjs/shortstop-handlers/README.md

     data.minimist; // `minimist` module as loaded from node_modules
     data.mymodule; // module as loaded from `./mymodule.js`
     data.json; // JS object as loaded from `../config/myjson.json`
+    data.myproperty; // value of myproperty got from `./mymodule.js`
 });
 ```